nagelpat/pcf-workshop/README.md

 Reload the app page to see activity.
 Press `control-c` to stop streaming.

 **Hint:** More on logs can be found at [Streaming Logs](http://docs.pivotal.io/pivotalcf/1-7/devguide/deploy-apps/streaming-logs.html)

+## Application Monitoring
+Besides the integrated health monitoring, the platform provides an agenletss app monitoring for container metrics as well as latency, number of requests, etc. You can access the latest version (beta) of Pivotal CF Metrics under https://metrics-new.run.pivotal.io (requires authentication with the same user you logged-in via CF CLI).
+Enter your application name in the search box e.g. spring-music-pna.
+Explore the current capabilities.
+Please note that you might need to access the app again to see metrics (ca. 3s delay).

 ## Marketplace and Services